Your Uniqueness, God’s Gift | October 16th, 2017

 Heidi has been in Colorado Springs a couple of months now and recently met a woman in her new church where Heidi’s husband is one of the pastors.
 She mentioned to her that she was wanting to paint her mantle but was not an expert painter.
 This woman recommended contacting someone in the church named Marisa who owns a creative painting business.
 Heidi texted Marisa who responded immediately saying she would love to paint her mantle as a housewarming gift.
 How incredibly welcoming!

 Marisa came over to Heidi’s house to help her decide on a paint color and noticed several dismantled chairs in the kitchen.
 Heidi had somehow found the time to take the first step toward repairing her chairs by purchasing pieces of new wood from The Home Depot in hopes of remaking the seats.
 However, since The Home Depot could only cut squares, the seats would not fit until the angles could be cut as well.
-So there they were, in several pieces on the floor.
+So, there they were in several pieces on the floor.

-When Marisa saw the seatless chairs, along with all of the squares of cut wood she said, “Would you like me to reupholster your chairs as well?
+When Marisa saw the seatless chairs along with all of the squares of cut wood she asked, “Would you like me to reupholster your chairs as well?
 What kind of fabric would you like?
 Do you like vintage?
 And are the chairs wiggly?
 I can fix that, too.”
 As it turns out, Marisa’s husband loves to work with wood and had the perfect saw for the job.

 If that wasn’t enough, upon walking through Heidi’s dining room she saw her other set of rickety, stained chairs and offered to paint them a pretty turquoise and reupholster them, too!
 Within a few days, she was unloading the first beautiful set of chairs from her car and setting them up in Heidi’s kitchen.
 During the next few weeks, she told Heidi she plans to deliver the other set of chairs and, of course, her mantle was beautifully painted as well.